Darko Ostojić

 Darko Ostojić (Дарко Остојић; born 23 March 1965), known by his nickname Ogi, is a Bosnian musician and actor.

 He first found mainstream success for his portrayal of Minka and Cane Prebranac in the TV Sarajevo sketch comedy series Top lista nadrealista.
 Furthermore, during the late 1980s, he was a member of the garage rock band Zabranjeno Pušenje.
 His other TV roles include Složna braća and Nadreality Show.

 Early life

 Born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia to a classical violinist father, Kamenko Ostojić, and architect mother, Laura, who worked as project manager in the wood industry, Ostojić was raised in the neighbourhood of Mejtaš with a younger brother, Dejan.

-Growing up in a family of a professional musician and thus constantly exposed to different genres of music, young Ostojić took up acoustic bass and bass guitar simultaneously to his elementary and secondary (gymnasium) education.
-Furthermore, with his father taking side jobs performing at various Yugoslav pop music / schlager music festivals, such as Opatija and Beogradsko proleće, the youngster would often be brought along to those events where he got to soak in the scene and atmosphere among professional musicians.
+Growing up exposed to different genres of music in a family of a professional musician, young Ostojić took up acoustic bass and bass guitar simultaneously to his elementary and later secondary (gymnasium) education.
+Furthermore, with his father taking side jobs performing at various Yugoslav pop/schlager music festivals, such as Opatija and Beogradsko proleće, the youngster would often be brought along and got to soak in the scene and atmosphere among professional musicians.